-(37) \I wonder whoi [ $t_i$ left] and [Mary disappeared].
+(37) I wonder who_i [t_i left] and [Mary disappeared].

-It appears that on the IP&IP derivation (where what is coordinated is the embedded clause IPs, the wh-CP being outside of the coordination), (37) involves extraction of a conjunct edge that is created by obligatory movement (to SpecIP), which should not cause a labeling problem.
+It appears that on the IP&IP derivation, (37) involves extraction of a conjunct edge that is created by obligatory movement (to SpecIP), which should not cause a labeling problem.
 Why is then (37) unacceptable?

-This brings us to the puzzle of who left, where apparently there is no movement to SpecIP although English otherwise requires it (see Bošković 2016a, Messick 2019).
+This brings us to the puzzle of who left, where apparently there is no movement to SpecIP although English otherwise requires it (see Bošković 2016a, Messick 2016).
 There are a number of accounts of who left.
 There are strong arguments against accounts where who stays in SpecIP.
 E.g., (38)-(39) indicate that wh-the-hell phrases are only possible with wh-movement.
 (40) then shows that the wh-phrase is not located in SpecIP.

 - (38) What the hell did John buy?

-- (39) \Who bought what the hell?
+- (39) Who bought what the hell?

 - (40) Who the hell arrested Mary?